Mikkomario/Utopia-Scala/Vault-Coder/README.md

   - **"enum[X]"** - Results in an enumeration value choice.
 Replace `X` with the enumeration of your choice (must be specified in the "enumerations" -property).
 Uses the enumeration's name as the default property name.
     - Can be wrapped in option
+  - Any custom data type alias - Results in that custom data type being used
   - If omitted or empty, defaults to `Int` for references and `String` if the `"length"` property is present
 - **"index" / "indexed": Boolean (optional)** - Set to true if you want to force indexing and false if you want to disable it